rohitdubey12/Friend-in-Need/README.md

 The app has been developed using Parse framework with the example Anywall Tutorial (https://www.parse.com/tutorials/anywall-android) used as the initial template.
 It uses Google Maps and facebook API for identifying users' location and authenticate them respectively.

-Detailed description (with screenshots) can be found in the file FinalReport.docx .
+Screenshots can be found in the /Screenshots folder